 The Hida 9 train route cuts through all the mountains and follows the Hida river leading up to Takayama.
 It was the single most scenic ride I have ever taken in my life.
 The entire route was gorgeous.
-I took lots of photos, but the onslaught of beautiful views just never ended for the entire 2 and a half hour train ride.
+I took lots of photos, but the onslaught of beautiful views just never ended for the entire 2-and-a-half-hour train ride train ride.
 Just incredible!

 Basically, the entire ride looked like this:

 The incredible views were never ending.
 While the river scenery was beautiful, one particular part of the ride stood out to me.
 When we hit the valley of seemingly infinite rice patties: